-Natural or legal persons that carry out an economic activity or who, by carrying out a single taxable transaction, fulfil the assumptions of actual incidence of PIT or CIT are taxpayers subject to VAT.
+Natural or legal persons that carry out an economic activity or who, by carrying out a single taxable transaction, fulfil the assumptions of actual incidence of personal income tax or corporate income tax are taxpayers subject to VAT.

 Transfers of goods which are in Portugal at the moment of shipping to the purchaser or, if there is no shipment, that are in Portuguese territory when the goods are made available to the new purchaser are, as a general rule, subject to VAT in Portugal.
 Intra-Community acquisitions are also subject to VAT in Portugal.